 Living in a world of abundance, I enjoy reclaiming supplies that I find in the “trash”.
 The idea of transforming waste destined for the landfill into useable materials and art is exciting and meaningful.
 Playing with different techniques and materials, designing unique installations, and building my own canvas supports has allowed me to develop new approaches and benefit from the natural history of re-purposed wood (“Neighbourwood”).

-Arpi is a self-taught artist and citizen of the world.
-He is originally from Montreal and is currently based in Ottawa.
+Arpi is a self-taught artist from Montreal and citizen of the world.
 When not painting he can be found gaining inspiration from tended gardens, home cooking, doors held open, seats offered, hugs, animals, and especially walks around the neighborhood.